Close

 Fault is complicated in motorcycle personal injury claims because, given the small size of the vehicles and the stereotype about reckless motorcycle drivers, juries are not likely to favor riders.

-These stereotypes make the work of motorcycle accident lawyers all the more critical.
+These stereotypes make the work of a Baltimore, Maryland, motorcycle accident lawyer all the more critical.
 Determining who is legally responsible for a traffic accident usually involves visiting the crash site, analyzing the location on Google Earth, and obtaining witness statements to corroborate a plaintiff’s testimony.

 Additionally, insurance companies do not treat motorcyclists fairly.
 There is a crucial insurance difference for motorcycle riders and attorneys in Maryland regarding Personal Injury Protection (PIP) insurance.
 PIP is additional insurance coverage on your policy that pays for your medical bills or lost wages if you are injured in a crash.

-The policy is usually between $2,500 and $10,000 and covers you even if the accident was your fault.
-Insurance companies are required to offer PIP to the drivers of most other vehicles however, they are permitted to withhold PIP coverage from motorcyclists based on Maryland Insurance Code § 19-505.
+The insurance company policy is usually between $2,500 and $10,000 and covers you even if the accident was your fault.
+Insurance companies are required to offer PIP to the drivers of most other vehicles.
+However, they are permitted to withhold PIP coverage from motorcyclists based on Maryland Insurance Code § 19-505.

 Another distinction has to do with uninsured motorist claims.
 If you drive someone else’s motorcycle and get into an accident with an uninsured or underinsured driver, uninsured motorist benefits are typically available under your own insurance policy.
 However, if you own both a motorcycle and a car, the policy limit for your motorcycle is applied even if you have higher uninsured benefits on another vehicle.